Wayne-Feng9/Quiz-Game/README.md

 This is my first HTML CSS JS project
 I made this for a school project
 Enjoy!
-(The background music kinda makes me nervous)
+(The background music kinda makes me nervous for some reason)

 Credits:
 How to Become a Developer (https://www.youtube.com/@howtobecomeadeveloper) - It gave me the tutorial that I followed to get the basic quiz game